-The beginning of 2020 came as a shock to research hydrology research (CUAHSI Board of Directors &, 2022) but especially for hydrology education when campus-based university education came to a halt.
+The beginning of 2020 came as a shock to hydrology research (CUAHSI Board of Directors &, 2022)

+but especially for hydrology education when campus-based university education came to a halt.

 Hydrological education was forced to suddenly move from classroom to online teaching which was only possible because of the available digital tools and technical infrastructure (Figure 5).
 The practiced teaching format remained lectures (Figure 4a).
 Instead, practical teaching methods, which are so important for hydrology, were terminated.
 To some extent, an increase in the use of "exotic" teaching formats such as prerecorded videos and group discussions could be noticed (Figure 4a).

 Gonzalez et al. (2020) and Keržič et al. (2021) found that students were more focused during the pandemic resulting in a positive study performance.
 By contrast, our hydrology respondents indicated that students were less focused during the lecture (Figure 6d), student learning was impacted negatively (reported by 67% of the respondents) and it was difficult to assess whether students reached their learning goals (Figure 7e).
-These opposite observations could be explained by the use of CATs by

-Gonzalez et al. (2020), compared to the majority of the respondents of this study indicated to not use or were not familiar with CATs during pre-COVID-19 teaching (Figure 4b).
+These opposite observations could be explained by the use of CATs by Gonzalez et al. (2020), compared to the majority of the respondents of this study indicated to not use or were not familiar with CATs during pre-COVID-19 teaching (Figure 4b).
 Hence, it is likely CATs were also not used during COVID-19 made it hard for teachers to give student feedback and gauge the student performance in the online environment (Figure 6d-f).
 The examination changed from project work and written exams (open- and closed-book) on campus (Figure 4c) to open-book take-home exams (Figure 4c and 6b).
-Respondents indicated an overall negative up to very negatively teaching experience due to an extra effort to prepare for exams, trusting students to not cheat (which is hard to control) up to lowering the level of exams, quality of education, and thus to an overall negative teaching experiences (open feedback, Figure 7c and g, Figure 8).
-In addition, from open feedback we derived different challenges concerning digital poverty, digital equality and digital competency to faced in the hydrology education during COVID-19:
+Respondents indicated an overall negative up to very negatively teaching experience due to an extra effort to prepare for exams, trusting students to not cheat (which is hard to control) up to

-- Teachers needed additional training to get accustomed to new digital tools and the virtual learning environment including Aacquiring computer literacy-learning to deal with different platforms, solving various computer problems (e.g., installing software and driver conflicts when attaching new devices) - Required personal gadgetselectronic devises, e.g., laptops, tablets with pens, video cameras, microphones and headsets, and lights and stable internet connections.
-Adjusting the online courses to students with visual or hearing problems - Solving various computer problems (e.g., installing software and driver conflicts when attaching new devices and connection issues) - Rethinking the organization of the learning process and designing a new time plan when moving the classes online - Change from student-focused to teacher-focused surface learning - 238 Data privacy and cyber security for students and staff - Adjusting the online courses to students with visual or hearing problems - 240 •-
+- lowering the level of exams, quality of education, and thus to pen feedback, Figure 7c and g, Figure 8).
+In addition, from open feedback we derived different challenges to face in the hydrology education during COVID-19: - Acquiring computer literacy learning to deal with different platforms, solving various computer problems (e.g., installing software and driver conflicts when attaching new devices) - Required personal gadges e.g., laptops, tablets with pens, video cameras, microphones and headsets, and lights Adjusting the online courses to students with visual or hearing problems - Data privacy and cyber security for students and staff